lauslim12/express-secure-auth/README.md

 - Checking all JSON Web Tokens's claims (`iat`, `nbf`, `sub`, `iss`, `aud`, `jti`, even extra payload like `sess` in this experiment) can be an effective deterrent for an attacker.
 Creating a valid JWT token from nothingness is already a hard task by itself.
 I believe this is somewhat safer than ordinary sessions.
 - Forcing a user to login again after they have changed passwords seemed like a good security measure - also a good choice to refresh tokens.
 - From storage standpoint, `sess:*` key-value pairs will probably not cause any problems as it has a TTL of 24 hours.
 After that, it's gone.
-- Using rate limiters is a good deterrent for an attacker.
+- Using rate limiters and 'slow downs' / throttlers is a good deterrent for an attacker.
 - Redis is fast and definitely a good choice for authentication processes.
 Even if used as an ordinary database, Redis is still excellent in terms of data structure (tidiness of the data) and performance.

 ## Further Experiments

 - Try to explore more password algorithms.
 - Try to implement JWT with a public-private key pairs with ECDSA.
+- Try to explore a different programming style: instead of classes for interfaces, maybe try functions?
 - Create more unit tests.

 ## License